Z2PackDev/Z2Pack/doc/source/tutorial/system.rst

 First-principles codes
 ~~~~~~~~~~~~~~~~~~~~~~
 Depending on which first-principles code you use, there are a few things that you should look out for, and input parameters that must be set.
 In general, the easiest way to get started is by using one of the :ref:`examples <z2pack_examples>` provided.
+Here is a short description of the special input flags needed for different codes.

 Quantum Espresso
 ''''''''''''''''
 Of the first-principles codes which have been tested, Quantum Espresso currently has the best integration with Z2Pack.
 Starting with version **6.0** (with Wannier90 version 2.1 or higher) it supports calculating topological invariants on arbitrary surfaces.

-ABINIT
-''''''
+To enable this, use the new Wannier90 interface described above (:meth:`.wannier90_full`), and add the option ``regular_mesh = .false.`` to the ``pw2wannier90`` input.

 VASP
 ''''
 Required input arguments:

 .. code ::